How safe is Osphena®?

 Osphena® is the only oral, hormone-free treatment for moderate to severe painful sex due to menopause.

-Osphena® was approved by the FDA in 2013 and has safety data from one of the largest clinical programs in the menopausal space to date.
+Osphena® was approved by the FDA in 2013 and has safety and efficacy data from one of the largest clinical programs of post-menopausal women with dyspareunia.

 Osphena® is used after menopause for women with or without a uterus to treat moderate to severe pain during sexual intercourse due to changes in and around your vagina.

 The effectiveness and safety of Osphena® on moderate to severe symptoms of vulvar and vaginal atrophy in post-menopausal women were established through three placebo controlled clinical trials of up to 52 weeks (long-term safety study) with over 1,900 post-menopausal women studied.

 Osphena’s post approval experience is identified through voluntary reports and information monitoring.
 In February 2015, the product information was expanded to include allergic conditions including hypersensitivity.
 No further adverse event information has required label changes/additions.

 - Based on its safety and efficacy profile, Osphena® is designated as Level A treatment recommendation from two pivotal medical organizations in women’s health (American College of Obstetricians and Gynecologists and North American Menopause Society).

 - Discontinuation rates with Osphena® due to hot flash were less than 1%.

 - No clinically significant breast changes in patients treated with Osphena® have been reported.